Affine Hecke algebras for classical p-adic groups: M glin's classification of discrete series representations

-It was shown in \cite[Theorem 2.5.1]{Moe2} that, in the setting of Theorem \ref{thm:1.1}, $\pi$ is supercuspidal if and only if Jord$(\pi)$ does not have holes and $\epsilon_\pi$ is alternated in the sense of \eqref{eq:1.7}.
-For the main results in this paper it suffices to know that Theorem \ref{thm:1.1} holds for supercuspidal representations, with Jord and $\epsilon$ of this particular form.

-We point that unfortunately the proof of Theorem \ref{thm:1.1} for supercuspidal representations is not yet entirely complete (except when $G$ has very small rank).
-Namely, while the stabilization of the twisted trace formula has been now established in \cite{MoWa}, Arthur's book \cite{Art} still relies on certain papers that are announced but have not yet appeared.
+For the main results in this paper it suffices to know that Theorem\autoref {thm:1.1} holds for supercuspidal representations.
+We point out that unfortunately the proof of those cases of Theorem\autoref {thm:1.1} is not yet entirely complete (except when $G$ has very small rank).
+Arthur's book \cite{Art} relies on certain papers that were announced but have not yet appeared.
+Meanwhile most of this has been settled in \cite{MoWa, AGIKMS}, and it is expected that the remaining gaps in \cite{Art} will be fixed soon.
 The paper \cite{MoRe} uses \cite{Art}, and also leaves some other details to be worked out.

-On the other hand, the part of Theorem \ref{thm:1.1} that classifies discrete series representations in terms of supercuspidal representations is documented much better.
-Besides the above references, it is also treated in \cite{Moe0,MoTa,KiMa}.
+On the other hand, the part of Theorem\autoref {thm:1.1} that classifies discrete series representations in terms of supercuspidal representations is documented much better.
+Besides the above references, it is also treated in \cite{Moe0,MoTa,KiMa,Xu}.
+We describe this explicitly in Paragraph~\ref{par:Sc}.